©Parc naturel des deux Ourthes

 Ollomont

-The village abounds in dry-stone walls, starting with the exceptional beauty of the circular cemetery wall.
-Its many protective micro-cavities allow the discerning naturalist to discover little marvels of flora and fauna.
-Inside this enclosure, there is a direct view of a remarkable roof of cherbins (relatively thick slate sheets in the shape of scales, which cover the roofs of the Ardennes).
-Below the church is a superb, highly regarded building.
-Originally a presbytery and later the home of Edmond Dauchot, an Ardennes photographer, the building is surrounded by a walled garden.
-The architecture has been perfectly preserved, even though the walls are no longer rendered in lime.
+The village is full of dry stone walls, starting with the exceptionally beautiful circular wall of the cemetery.
+Its many protective micro-cavities allow the knowledgeable naturalist to discover small wonders of flora and fauna.
+Inside this enclosure, there is a direct view of a remarkable roof made of cherbins (relatively thick slate tiles in the shape of scales, which cover the roofs of the Ardennes).
+A superb, renowned building stands below the church.
+First a presbytery, then the home of Edmond Dauchot, a photographer from the Ardennes, the building is surrounded by a walled garden.
+The architecture remains perfectly preserved, even though the walls are no longer coated with lime.

 Opening hours